addod19/css-framework/README.md

 This project focuses on building a grid-based CSS framework like bootstrap, foundation semtantic UI - to name just a few.

 We used CSS Grid and Flex as the basic building block for the grid system.
 We maintained the conventional 12-grid style and included come commonly used components and utilities.
-You can find out more by checking out the [documentation](./docs.md).

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").